DarkSoul-26/CAN_2.0A/README.md

-# CAN 2.0A Controller IP - Complete Implementation
+# CAN 2.0A Controller IP

-## Overview

-This is a complete, verified CAN 2.0A controller IP core implemented in pure Verilog (IEEE-1364) for Xilinx Vivado synthesis.
-The design follows a modular architecture with all blocks individually verified before integration.

 **Key Features:**
 - CAN 2.0A standard compliance (11-bit identifier, data frames)